tocalabs/toca-docs/src/book/structure_related_data/linking_data.md

 ## What are Relationships?

-The table relationships you find in Toca are heavily inspired by, but not _exactly_ the same as, relationships you find in Databases.
+The table relationships you find in Toca are heavily inspired by, but not _exactly_ the same as, relationships you find in databases.
 A relationship is a link between a row of data in one table to another row of data in a different table.
 The link is represented by the ID of the row you are linking to.
 This will be easier to visualise with an example so let's build on our eCommerce use case!

 Here we have our Users table that we have already created:
 | Id  | Name            | Email address        | Profile picture | Date of birth |